utep-cs-systems-courses/arch1-project2-stephypy/project/README.md

 - State 4: The implementation is found in the method called green_to_red() in which the LED lights will constantly go from green to red back and forth.

-Additionally, all the states mentioned above also reset the values for state 1 (the song) and the state machine transitions are found in an assembly file explained below.
+The state machine transitions are found in an assembly file explained below.

 ### assembly